 Install

-To use Ambient, you need to install ambient-driver.
+To use Ambient, you need to install the ambient executable.
 For now, the only supported way is by building from source, using the Rust toolchain:

 Get virtual machine image